yandex-cloud/docs/en/billing/concepts/index.md

 ---
-title: "Billing concepts { #basics }"
+title: "Billing concepts {#basics}"
-description: "The Yandex\_Cloud's billing uses the following key terms: a grant, a contract, a billing threshold, an account, a billing account, a promo code, and a committed volume of services (CVoS)"
+description: "The Yandex Cloud's billing uses the following key terms: a grant, a contract, a billing threshold, an account, a billing account, a promo code, and a committed volume of services (CVoS)"
 ---

 # All concepts